Datatamer/terraform-aws-opensearch/README.md

 # Resources Created
 This module creates:
 * a new Elasticsearch domain in AWS
-* optionally, a new IAM service linked role for ES on the AWS account

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements